The Arkansas Prostate Cancer Foundation’s mission is to

 The Navigation program provides a trained professional navigator to guide individual men with suspicious prostate findings through the cancer care system from diagnosis to treatment and recovery, making sure that each man gets the resources and support he needs.
 The Survivor Mentor program connects newly diagnosed men one-on-one with a survivor who provides information and support.

 The Arkansas Prostate Cancer Foundation’s Corporate Partners commit $20,000 or more annually in funding and donated goods and services.
-To learn more about becoming a corporate partner, please contact Melissa Stiles, Director of Development, by email or phone (501) 379-8027.
+To learn more about becoming a corporate partner, please contact the Foundation office by phone (501) 379-8027 or at email@example.com.

 Board of Directors